 GeneCards Summary for H2AFZ Gene

-H2AFZ (H2A Histone Family, Member Z) is a Protein Coding gene, and belongs to lncRNA RNA class.
+H2AFZ (H2A Histone Family, Member Z) is a Protein Coding gene, and is affiliated with the lncRNA class.
 Among its related pathways are Disease and Cell Cycle, Mitotic.
 GO annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is H2AFV.